End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 it 'stores the response of the payment gateway'

-it 'sends a payment done metric'
+it 'sends a payment.created metric'

 it 'registers the payment in XYZ service'